 The Tier 1 review will address and analyze those environmental impacts related to the proposed action that might occur on a typical site within the geographic area (e.g. floodplain, coastal zone, wetlands, aboveground storage tanks, etc.).
-The Tier 2 review will identify those environmental impacts that will vary by site and may only be observed when specific project locations are known (e.g., historic preservation, hazardous materials, noise abatement, asbestos removal, etc.).
+The Tier 2 review will identify those environmental impacts that will vary by site and may only be observed

-22 Elevated Reconstruction: for determining the feasibility of elevated reconstruction, refer to Section 12.2.1 Elevated Reconstruction Within a Floodplain
+33 Elevated Reconstruction: for determining the feasibility of elevated reconstruction, refer to Section 12.2.1 related to Elevated Reconstruction Within a Floodplain when specific project locations are known (e.g., historic preservation, hazardous materials, noise abatement, asbestos removal, etc.).

-23 Current assessed value is used due to the limited availability of island-wide data for pre-hurricane values.
+34 Current assessed value is used due to the limited availability of island-wide data for pre-disaster(s) hurricane values.